 The jewel in the crown of Buffalo’s vibrant and varied art scene is the magnificent Albright-Knox Art Gallery.
 One of the oldest art institutions in the country, the Albright is renowned as the home of one of the most significant collections of modern and contemporary art in North America.
 Their bench is long and deep and includes names like Picasso, Van Gogh, Cezanne, Matisse, Gauguin, Pollock, Warhol and other luminaries far too numerous to mention.
-In other words, a must see destination for even a casual art lover.
+This voluminous collection cannot be adequately exhibited in the museum’s current configuration, which is why it is temporarily closed and undergoing a major expansion that is expected to be complete in Spring 2022.
+A satellite location on Northland Avenue on the city’s East Side will open in January 2020 and serve as the museum’s public space while its main campus is expanded and renovated.

 Directly across the street from the Albright is the Burchfield Penney Art Center on the campus of Buffalo State College.
 The Burchfield is dedicated to collecting and exhibiting the work of artists from throughout Western New York, with a special emphasis on the work of famed watercolorist Charles E. Burchfield, who made his home for many years in nearby Gardenville.
 The exhibits and programming at the Burchfield are rich and varied and offer a visitor a consistently compelling visual arts experience.